importaremx/citasvirtuales/README.md

 ##Requirements

 * This plugin requires the following plugins:
-	* Rainlab.Users to manage the staff
+	* Clake.Userextended to manage the clients and staff timezone
+	***This plugin uses the timezone feature from Clake.Userextended***

 	* Offline.Cashier to manage the payments
+	***If the cashier plugin is not proper configured, this plugin may present errors during payment process***

 ```
 This plugin uses the Google Api library, already embebed